 Dr. Godfrey Baldacchino

-The third speaker to be announced is Dr. Godfrey Baldacchino, a world-renowned scholar and researcher who has been known to dedicate considerable efforts and energies to the growing field of island studies and research undertakings, which seek to contribute to a greater appreciation for different categories of small island territories.
+Dr. Godfrey Baldacchino is a world-renowned scholar and researcher who has dedicated considerable efforts and energies to the growing field of island studies research – particularly that which seeks to contribute to a greater appreciation for different categories of small island territories.

-Baldacchino is currently a Professor of Sociology and Pro Rector for International Development at the University of Malta and is also the Chair in Island Studies and Sustainability at the University of Prince Edward Island, Canada.
-Along with Dr. Jim Randall, co-chair in Island Studies and Sustainability, the upcoming Conference was the brainchild of the duo, who were keen on having the conference executed on a SNIJ.
-The uniqueness of the bi-national island of St. Maarten was considered to be important and significant in drawing attention to the myriad issues that are at the forefront of debates on non-independent island jurisdictions.
+Baldacchino is currently a Professor of Sociology and Pro Rector for International Development at the University of Malta and is also the co-holder – along with Dr. Jim Randall – of the UNESCO Chair in Island Studies and Sustainability at the University of Prince Edward Island, Canada, and the University of Malta.
+This Conference was the brainchild of the duo, who were keen on having the conference located on a subnational island jurisdiction.

 Professor Baldacchino is the sole author or lead co-author of 22 books and monographs and sole editor or lead co-editor of 23 other publications.
 He is also co-author of over 120 peer reviewed articles and book chapters.
 He was the founding editor of Island Studies Journal based at the Institute of Island Studies at the University of Prince Edward Island, and is now Executive Editor of the Small States and Territories Journal at the University of Malta.